bUnit-dev/bUnit/docs/site/docs/interaction/render-modes.md

 ```

 ## Setting the `RendererInfo` for a component under test
-To set the `RendererInfo` for a component under test, use the `SetRendererInfo` method on the `TestContext` class.
+To set the `RendererInfo` for a component under test, use the <xref:Bunit.TestContextBase.SetRendererInfo(Microsoft.AspNetCore.Components.RendererInfo)> method on the `TestContext` class.
 The `SetRendererInfo` method takes an optional `RendererInfo` object as a parameter.
 A component might check if interactivity is given to enable a button:

 ```razor
 <button @onclick="Send" disabled="@(!RendererInfo.IsInteractive)">